Grutas Tolantongo Hot Springs: What to Know Before You Go

 The layered hot spring pools at Grutas Tolantongo feature several trees growing into the structures with several small waterfalls flowing from one pool to another.
 Several people are swimming in this early morning light.

-These pools get busy, though it’s possible to find smaller pools with fewer people at the far end towards the top.
-Also, the vantage point at the far end opens up to some of the best mountain views.
+These pools get busy!
+Although it’s possible to find smaller pools with fewer people at the far end towards the top.
+Also, the vantage point at these further pools opens up to some of the best mountain views.

 Turquoise Blue Thermal River

-At first sight, its rich turquoise color of seemingly endless thermal waters took my breath away.
+Before I arrived, I thought the blue pools would be the highlight of Grutas Tolantongo.
+But I really enjoyed the natural river area.
+At first sight, its rich turquoise color of seemingly endless thermal waters literally took my breath away.

 The bright blue thermal river at Grutas Tolantongo is stepped with rocks to create small pools.
 In the background is a rockface with cactus and other plants growing.

-Plus, its milky color made me begin to wonder if the river contains more minerals than the other Tolantongo hot springs.
-The mineral deposits left on my waterproof cell phone case confirmed it.
+Plus, its milky color made me wonder if the river contains more minerals than the other Tolantongo hot springs.
+And then, the mineral deposits left on my waterproof cell phone case confirmed my suspicions.

-If you’re looking for the most therapeutic benefits, to me the river is a great place to soak while enjoying the stunning views of the canyon and surrounding mountains.
+So if you’re looking for the most therapeutic benefits, I think the river is a great place to soak while enjoying the stunning views of the canyon and surrounding mountains.

 The Cave and Waterfall

-The Cave is located at the back of the canyon, accessible via a paved walkway.
-As you enter the cave, a light trickle of cold water falls down from the waterfall above.
+The cave is located at the back of the canyon and accessed via a paved walkway.
+As you walk to the entrance, a light trickle of cold water falls down from the waterfall above.
+Inside the cave you’ll find hot thermal waters and a powerful waterfall flowing through the center.

-Being close to the source of the hot springs, the cave is where you’ll find the hottest waters for soaking.
-The cave also creates a slight sauna effect, though not as much as the narrow tunnel (see next).
+Since it’s close to the source of the hot springs, the cave is also where you’ll find the hottest water in Tolantongo.
+The cave itself also creates a sauna effect, though not as much as the narrow tunnel (see next).

 At the cave of Grutas Tolantongo, various streams of water fall down the rockface from the top to create a misty waterfall.
 The sun streams into the camera lens at the edge of the frame.

-On the right is a second small cave whose outflow of water can make it difficult to enter.
-However, if you can swim into the force of the water on the right, there is a rope to help you pull yourself through the current.
+On the right is a second small cave that is a little difficult to enter because of the current.
+However, if you can swim into the force of the water on the right, there is a rope to help you pull yourself inside.

 The Tunnel

-While you probably won’t spend a lot of time in the tunnel, it is another Gruta Tolantongo attraction you should explore.
+While you probably won’t spend a lot of time in the tunnel, it is a cool thing to do at Grutas Tolantongo.

 Do you love hot springs?
-You’ll also want to read about La Gruta San Miguel de Allende.
+You’ll also want to read about La Gruta Hot Springs near San Miguel de Allende.

 Zipline at Grutas de Tolantongo